geoffhunter/gedcom-website-builder/README.md

 # gedcom-websitebuilder

+Note: this utility needs the .py and .txt files in the gedcom-file-processor repository to function

 This utility allows the user to produce HTML web pages, showing a family tree, from a GEDCOM format file.

 An example is at https://familyhistoryrecords.000webhostapp.com/